Russian Themes

 • A collection of documents that are essential to understanding Russian foreign policy and analysis by leading scholars of Russia's post-Soviet foreign policy.

-Other CEU Press books with relevance to Russian history and culture, starting with contemporary subjects:
+Other CEU Press books with relevance to contemporary Russian history and culture:

 “In the case of the post-communist informal patronal network, developed into a single-pyramid in Russia by Vladimir Putin by 2003, formal and informal roles and positions churn in an opaque, untraceable conglomeration”—The Anatomy of Post-Communist Regimes.